Sage-is/WEB-Sage.Education-docs/docs/tutorials/integrations/libre-translate.md

 Benefits of Integration
 ----------------------

-Integrating LibreTranslate with Sage WebUI provides several benefits, including:
+Integrating LibreTranslate with Sage.is AI-UI provides several benefits, including:

 * Machine translation capabilities for a wide range of languages.
 * Improved text analysis and processing.